 - Uniworld Boutique River Cruises

-According to Bosonetto, Costco is a great place to book last-minute cruises because you’ll often get perks such as onboard credits.
+According to Clara, Costco is a great place to book last-minute cruises because you’ll often get perks such as onboard credits.

 And, here’s another nice feature: If you don’t use all the onboard credit you’re given, you can get a partial refund before disembarking.

 Book Costco cruises here.

-5. You Can Earn 2% on Everything You Do With Costco Travel
+5. You Can Earn 5% Back on Costco Travel

 However, certain expenditures are excluded from this offer:

 - Trip protection